Lainie has completed training for her local Community Emergency Response Team (CERT) and is concerned about all things preparedness.

 Disaster Preparedness: Older Technology For the Win

-During a recent conversation with an acquaintance, I mentioned my concern that many people no longer own battery-operated radios, cutting themselves off from essential information during a disaster.
+During a recent conversation with an acquaintance, I mentioned my concern that many people no longer own battery-operated radios, and would thus be cut off from essential information during a disaster.

-I replied: "Yes, as long as the cell towers still work, your phone has juice, and the power grid is still functioning," I replied.
+"Yes, as long as the cell towers still work, your phone has juice, and the power grid is still functioning," I replied.
 He quickly agreed that having a radio might be a good idea after all.